InteractiveAdvertisingBureau/Global-Privacy-Platform/Core/CMP API Specification.md

 ______
 #### `getSection` <a name="getsection"></a>

 The `getSection` command can be used to receive the (parsed) representation of a section of a certain specification.
 The callback shall be called with the (parsed) representation as the argument for the data parameter.
-The parsed representation of a section is an array of objects, where each object represents one segment of this section in the order that is given by the section specification.
-For example, the data parameter for the TCF Canada will be an array with one or two objects (Core segment plus optional publisher purposes segment).
+The parsed representation of a section is an array of objects, where each object represents one sub-section of this section in the order that is given by the section specification.
+For example, the data parameter for the TCF Canada will be an array with one or two objects (Core sub-section plus optional publisher purposes sub-section).
 Each object is composed of the fields defined by the section specification.

 The data parameter may be `null` for sections that don't allow accessing the section data object outside an event handler.
 It may also be `null` when the CMP is not yet loaded.